Brown University: 1968 Black Student Walkout

-On December 5, 1968, several Black women from Pembroke College initiated a walkout in protest an atmosphere at the colleges described by Black students as a "stifling, frustrating, [and] degrading place for Black students" after feeling the colleges were non-responsive to their concerns.
-In total, 65 Black students participated in the walk out.
+On December 5, 1968, several Black women from Pembroke College initiated a walkout in protest of an atmosphere at the colleges described by Black students as a "stifling, frustrating, [and] degrading place for Black students" after feeling the colleges were non-responsive to their concerns.
+In total, 65 Black students participated in the walkout.
 Their principal demand was to increase Black student enrollment to 11% of the student populace, in an attempt to match that of the proportion in the US.
 This ultimately resulted in a 300% increase in Black enrollment the following year, but some demands have yet to be met.

+Rape lists

+In the 1990s, walls in womens' bathrooms in the John D. Rockefeller Jr. Library were used to graffiti names of alleged male rapists.
+The practice caused the school to re-evaluate how it handles sexual misbehaviour on campus.

 Divestment from South Africa

-In the mid-1980's under student pressure, the University divested from certain companies involved in South Africa.
-Some students were still unsatisfied with partial divestment and began a fast in Manning Chapel and the University disenrolled them.
-In April 1987, "dozens" of students interrupted a University corporation meeting, leading to 20 to be put on probation.
+In the mid-1980s, under student pressure, the university divested from certain companies involved in South Africa.
+Some students were still unsatisfied with partial divestment and began a fast in Manning Chapel and the university disenrolled them.
+In April 1987, "dozens" of students interrupted a university corporation meeting, leading to 20 being put on probation.

+Protest of speech by NYPD Commissioner Ray Kelly

+In 2013, students and Providence community members protested and disrupted a speech by then-NYPD Commissioner Raymond Kelly.
+The incident was cited by Greg Lukianoff, president of the Foundation for Individual Rights and Expression, as a high-profile example of a form of student protest questioning conceptions of free speech.
+The incident was also the subject of a short critical documentary in 2016 by Brown alumnus Rob Montz.